arkency/posts/posts/2020-05-12-upgrading-a-trivial-rails-app-from-ruby-2-dot-3-dot-1-to-2-dot-7-and-from-rails-4-dot-2-dot-6-to-6-dot-0-dot-3.md

 ---
-title: Upgrading a trivial Rails app from Ruby 2.3.1 to 2.7 and from Rails 4.2.6 to 6.0.3
 created_at: 2020-05-12T12:05:55.324Z
 author: Andrzej Krzywda
 tags: [ruby upgrade, rails upgrade, heroku, plusone]
 publish: true
 cta: 'hireus'
 ---

+# Upgrading a trivial Rails app from Ruby 2.3.1 to 2.7 and from Rails 4.2.6 to 6.0.3

 This blogpost describes the upgrading process of a trivial Rails app.
 The app is called PlusOne (it's [open-sourced](https://github.com/arkency/plusone)) and it's a small but fun Slack bot (MS Teams support coming).